daisyUniverse/markdog/README.md

 ### Why the name?
-markdog. like markdown but for annoying dogs
+barkdown. like markdown but for annoying dogs

 ### credits: